rose-workshops/rose-workshops.github.io/workshops.md

 ## 1st International Workshop on Robotics Software Engineering (RoSE'18)

-The [first edition of RoSE](https://sselab.de/lab9/public/wiki/RoSE18) was held at ICSE 2018 in Gothenburg, Sweden on May 28, 2018.
+The [first edition of RoSE](/rose2018/) was held at ICSE 2018 in Gothenburg, Sweden on May 28, 2018.
 It featured a keynote by Lars Asplund, 9 paper presentations, and 5 tool demos.
-Its website can be found [here](https://sselab.de/lab9/public/wiki/RoSE18).